LearnWeb3DAO/Defi-Exchange/README.md

           reservedCD
         );
       } else {
-        // If ETH is not selected this means our input value is `Crypto Dev` tokens which means our input amount would be
+        // If `Eth` is not selected this means our input value is `Crypto Dev` tokens which means our input amount would be
-        // `_swapAmountWei`, the input reserve would be the `Crypto Dev token` reserve of the contract and output reserve
+        // `_swapAmountWei`, the input reserve would be the `Crypto Dev` token reserve of the contract and output reserve
         // would be the `ethBalance`
         amountOfTokens = await exchangeContract.getAmountOfTokens(
           _swapAmountWei,